klautless/officer-balls-on-together-mods/README.md

 - Bubblegum is no longer consumed when used.

 ***PlayerLimitLift*** - increase maximum server size to 128 players.
-*Fixes to the text channel manager provided by/adapted from 岚风 雷 / Arashi_Lei*
+*Fixes to the text channel manager provided by/adapted from 岚风 雷 / Arashi_Lei (https://github.com/gqxastg)*

 ***Status Manager***
-adds an auto-brb + auto-afk system, custom status messages, lots of flexibility!
+adds an auto-brb + auto-afk system, custom status messages, gradients, lots of flexibility!

-check commands in game with /help status any time.
+check commands in game with /help status and /help gradient any time.
 full readme in directory!

 ***Teleport*** - Allows you to warp to other players in the server.
 Hotkeys:
-- Shift + Q / Shift + E -> rotate through players in the server.
+- Shift + scroll -> rotate through players in the server.
-- Shift + X -> Teleport to selected player.
+- Shift + e -> Teleport to selected player.

-* *Known issue: If a player is too far out of range teleportation will fail; haven't yet researched whether they are unloaded or if transform updates aren't reported outside of a given range.*

 ***Zoomies*** - simple mod that increases the maximum zoom distance.